n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.postgres.md

 ## Use query parameters

-When creating a query to run on a Postgres database, you can use the **Query Parameters** field in the **Additional Fields** section to load data into the query. n8n sanitizes data in query parameters, which prevents SQL injection.
+When creating a query to run on a Postgres database, you can use the **Query Parameters** field in the **Options** section to load data into the query. n8n sanitizes data in query parameters, which prevents SQL injection.

 For example, you want to find a person by their email address.
 Given the following input data: